 Anger – many children who were sexually abused grow to feel very angry – the type of anger that is directed at fate or a deity, not at a person or a situation.
 Adult survivors of sexual abuse may feel anger at themselves – for not preventing the abuse, anger at the abuser, or anger at parents/caregivers for not protecting the child from the sexual abuse.
 As a child, your anger was powerlessness – it had no effect on the abuser.

-Relationship Difficulties - sexually abused children are at the whim of their abuser and what the abuser wants.
-The adult's desires and wants come ahead of the child's needs.
-Often, the sexual abuse has been kept secret for many years.
+Relationship Difficulties – sexually abused children are at the whim of their abuser and what the abuser wants.
+The adult’s desires come ahead of the child’s needs.
+Often, sexual abuse has been kept secret for many years.
 As a result, adult survivors of sexual abuse may struggle in relationships.
 They may put the needs of their partner well before their own.
-They may have problems asserting themselves with their partner, colleagues, family and friends.
+They may have problems asserting themselves with their partner, colleagues, family, and friends.

 Romantic Relationship Difficulties: an intimate relationship involves some amount of trust, respect, love, and intimacy.
 Learning to trust after the broken trust of childhood sexual abuse is beyond difficult.
 While learning to trust again, adult survivors may vacillate from being un-trusting to too trusting.
 There may also be an unhealthy fear of intimacy which can lead adult survivors to flee from intimacy or cling too tightly for fear of losing the relationship.